 Whole-School in-service training on safeguarding issues, including the Prevent duty (all staff have completed the general awareness training module online), will be updated and undertaken regularly, in line with advice from the Safeguarding Partners.
-All staff are expected to attend relevant training and are trained to manage disclosures of child on child sexual violence Informal updates are given by the DSLs usually via the resources section on MyConcern, by email or in minuted staff briefings as required, for instance by changes in regulations or best practice, and at least annually.
-All staff are trained in online safety via whole school INSET sessions.
+All staff (including the Heads) are expected to attend relevant training and are trained to manage disclosures of child on child sexual violence Informal updates are given by the DSLs usually via the resources section on MyConcern, by email or in minuted staff briefings as required, for instance by changes in regulations or best practice, and at least annually.
+All staff (including the Heads) are trained in online safety via whole school INSET sessions.

 In-house induction training on child protection matters will be given to all newly appointed staff and volunteers as part of their induction.
-This will include an explanation of the Safeguarding policy, code of conduct, KCSIE Part 1 and Annex A, and additional one-to-one training from the Senior DSLs or DSLs will be given if necessary to ensure full understanding of these.
-New staff will be made aware of the identity of the DSL's, and given electronic copies of the Whistleblowing policy, the Attendance policy (covering children missing from education), E-safety policy (which includes the acceptable use of technologies and Behaviour policy and policy.
+This will include an explanation of the Safeguarding policy, code of conduct, KCSIE Part 1 and Annex B, and additional one-to-one training from the Senior DSLs or DSLs will be given if necessary to ensure full understanding of these.
+New staff will be made aware of the identity of the DSL's, and given electronic copies of the Whistleblowing policy, the Attendance policy (covering Children Missing from Education), E-safety policy (which includes the acceptable use of technologies) and Behaviour policies.
 The DSLs will attend Surrey Child Protection Service's dedicated induction course and then refresher training at least every two years as recommended by SSCB.